List of tallest buildings in Chicago: Mega-developments

 The 1901 Project, in the Near West Side, will revitalize over 55 acres (22 ha) of parking lots around the United Center.
 The multi-phase project is being led by the Reinsdorf and Wirtz families, owner of the Chicago Bulls and Chicago Blackhawks respectively.
 The masterplan is expected to be completed in 2040, delivering 9,463 residential units, 1,309 hotel rooms, 660,000 square feet of office space, 670,000 square feet of retail space.

 Future

 Chicago's tallest proposed building is the Tribune East Tower, to be built on the eastern side of the famed Tribune Tower; at 1,442 ft (440 m), it would overtake Trump International Hotel and Tower as the city's second-tallest building.
 Plans were approved in 2020, although no construction has begun.
 By the mid-2020s, Chicago had seen a considerable decrease in the rate of new skyscrapers being built.
 High construction costs and interest rates have sharply reduced the number of new condominium projects downtown.
-By 2025, the only project taller than 400 feet (122 m) under construction is 400 Lake Shore, on the site of the failed Chicago Spire.
-The project's North Tower will reach a height of 875 ft (267 m).
-400 Lake Shore will feature a staggering silhouette formed by outdoor terraces on its glass and stone exterior.
+By 2026, the only two projects taller than 400 feet (122 m) under construction are 400 Lake Shore, on the site of the failed Chicago Spire, and Halsted Pointe Phase 1, built on Goose Island (Chicago).